 The Compensation Committee annually reviews our executive compensation program and its elements.
 All decisions by the Compensation Committee relating to the compensation of our executive officers are reported to the full Board of Directors.
-The Committee expects to periodically solicit third party reviews of our compensation programs, though it has not solicited such a review in recent years.
+The Compensation Committee may periodically solicit third party reviews of our compensation programs, though it has not solicited such a review in recent years.

-All executive officer compensation for 2010 was established by the Committee.
+All executive officer compensation for 2011 was established by the Compensation Committee, except that the Board approves Mr. Akin's compensation based on the Compensation Committee's recommendation.
 Mr. Akin recommended setting base salaries and potential bonus payments for executive management and in that capacity consulted with Messrs.
 Benedetti and Boston regarding their compensation.
 Messrs.
-Benedetti and Boston did not participate in determining compensation for our executive officers other than to provide the committee with their perspectives on salary and bonus requirements, as well as their views on our success during the calendar year in achieving our goals and objectives set forth at the beginning of the calendar year.
-Mr. Akin assisted the Committee in assessing the achievement of organizational goals for 2010.
+Benedetti and Boston did not participate in determining compensation for our executive officers other than to provide the Compensation Committee with their perspectives on salary and bonus requirements, as well as their views on our success during the calendar year in achieving our goals and objectives set forth at the beginning of the calendar year.
+Mr. Akin assisted the Compensation Committee in assessing the achievement of organizational goals for 2011.

-In determining the compensation of our executive officers, the Committee evaluates total overall compensation, as well as the mix of salary, cash bonus incentives and equity incentives, using a number of factors including the following:
+In determining the compensation of our executive officers, the Compensation Committee evaluates total overall compensation, as well as the mix of salary, cash bonus incentives and equity incentives, using a number of factors including the following:

-- · Historical cash and equity compensation levels - · The financial performance of the Company, as determined quantitatively by the ROAE component of the Performance Bonus Program - · The operating performance of the Company, as determined qualitatively by the Committee as a component of the Performance Bonus Program - · The capital raising performance of the Company, as determined qualitatively by the Committee as a component of the Performance Bonus Program - Comparative industry and market data, if deemed necessary
+- · Historical cash and equity compensation levels - The financial performance of the Company, as determined quantitatively by the ROAE component of the Performance Bonus Program - The operating performance of the Company, as determined qualitatively by the Compensation Committee as a component of the Performance Bonus Program - The capital raising performance of the Company, as determined qualitatively by the Compensation Committee as a component of the Performance Bonus Program - The performance of the executive officer, as determined by Mr. Akin and reviewed by the Compensation Committee in the case of Messrs.
+Boston and Benedetti, and as determined by the Compensation Committee in the case of Mr. Akin - Comparative industry and market data, if deemed necessary